openstack/nova/doc/source/man/novamanage.rst

 Nova Instance_type
 ~~~~~~~~~~~~~~~~~~

-Nova instance_type is a alias for
+The instance_type command is provided as an alias for the flavor command.
+All the same subcommands and arguments from nova-manage flavor can be used.

 FILES
 ========